turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/3-stake-fungible-token.md

   let sender = contract.predecessor_registered_account();
   assert_eq!(sender.near.unwrap().amount().value(), 1,
              "expected the attached 1 yoctoNEAR for the transfer to be credited to the account's NEAR balance");

-  let receipts = deserialize_receipts();
+  // check that the Promise workflow is setup correctly for the transfer call let receipts = deserialize_receipts();
   assert_eq!(receipts.len(), 2);
   {